k3rs3d/ringfairy-wand/README.md

 - Add, compose, and delete site entries.
 To add a new site, click "Add", fill out the details, and then click the "Save New" button.
 Always be sure to chant "Save File" after any changes!
 - Click "Settings" to set command line parameters, allowing you to override webring's true name, description, and other config file values.
 - Tap "Generate Webring" and watch [ringfairy](https://github.com/k3rs3d/ringfairy) magically write HTML into the output directory.

-Find your HTML artifacts in the output folder you chose.